-International Clinical Fellowship Training Programme (ICFTP) The International Clinical Fellowship Training Programme is offered over a period of one or two years of clinical training; after which Doctors are required to return to their country of origin.
+International Clinical Fellowship Training Programme (ICFTP)

+The International Clinical Fellowship Training Programme is offered over a period of one or two years of clinical training; after which Doctors are required to return to their country of origin.
 The ICFTP is completed under the guidance of leading consultant trainers in accredited hospitals across Ireland.
 There is an emphasis on acquiring expertise in techniques and subspecialties for which there is limited, or no, training in their home country.
 The programme has been developed in conjunction with postgraduate medical training bodies in Ireland with the support of the HSE National Doctors Training and Planning (HSE NDTP).
 In 2019 we had three doctors on the programme ranging from, Bahrain, Saudi and Oman.
 Each doctor is training in their chosen speciality such as Intensive Care Medicine, Paediatrics Anaesthesia & Regional Anaesthesia.
 The long term strategy is to increase the capacity of overseas doctors to expose them to high-quality anaesthesia training in our hospitals.
 Next year, we will increase our number of new doctors to six, they will be allocated positions in accredited training hospitals in Ireland.

 There is an emphasis on acquiring expertise in techniques and subspecialties for which there is limited, or no, training in their home country.

-The programme has been developed in conjunction with postgraduate medical training bodies in Ireland with the support of the HSE National Doctors Training and Planning (HSE NDTP).
+with the support of the HSE National Doctors Training and Planning (HSE NDTP).